UK Deliveryonly £2.50 Free UK Deliveryon orders over £60! Worldwide shipping also available

 You will need 2.5m of light to medium cotton fabric for your pyjama bottoms.
 We recommend cotton poplin, cotton lawn and brushed cottons.

-You’ll also need the fabric for your dress, you won’t need this until after the second week of your course and the tutor will discuss the type of fabric and how much you’ll need depending on the pattern you choose.
+You’ll also need the fabric for your dress or sweatshirt, but you won’t need this until after the second week of your course and the tutor will discuss the type of fabric and how much you’ll need depending on the pattern you choose.
 If you need any help with choosing fabric, please Contact Us.

 Depending on the speed that you work at (there’s no pressure to race through!) you may need to prepare/finish some elements at home between sessions.
 Your tutor will give you clear guidance so you are comfortable doing this.
 Everyone will need to do some cutting out at home between week 2 & 3.